Just the other day, I read a seriously troubling statistic regarding Americans and their strategies for retirement.

 TD Ameritrade offers another great option for both beginning and experienced investors.

-For starters, you’ll pay only $9.99 per trade, plus have access to TD Ameritrade’s investing tools and data.
+For starters, there are no commissions on stocks, exchange traded funds or options, plus have access to TD Ameritrade’s investing tools and data.
 The account minimum for IRA is also $0 with a TD Ameritrade account, making this option smart for beginners who just want to dip their toes in at first.

 Read here to find out more about TD Ameritrade.